muhammad-ali79/react-fundamentals/whatIhaveLearned.md

 - handling errors in entire componets using errorBoundary
 - handling on handlers using show boundary
 - showing a reset button to reset the error and again show the UI

+## 10. using keys

+- using keys when rendring elements from list of arrays
+- reseting state by changing the key